Hofls/java-dependencies/database/snippets/snippets.md

       DELETE FROM frontend_logs
       WHERE creation_date_time < (NOW() - INTERVAL '1 month')
   """)
-  void deleteOldErrors(); // Very good (no selects, no load on RAM, deletes everything in 1 request)
+  void deleteOldErrors(); // Very good (no selects, no load on RAM, deletes everything with 1 request)

 ```